World Of Winter 2026

 5 Must-See World of Winter Grand Rapids Locations

-While there are displays all throughout downtown Grand Rapids, the heart of the World of Winter exhibits tend to be located along these pedestrian bridges and surrounding areas.
+While there are displays all throughout downtown Grand Rapids, the heart of the World of Winter exhibits tends to be located along these pedestrian bridges and surrounding areas.

 If you want to see many of the main outdoor art exhibits, start in Ah-Nab-Awen Park.
 The two bridges and Ah-Nab-Awen Park are all easily within walking distance of each other.

-Walking to Calder Plaza, Sixth Street Park & Canal Park will add another mile each way to your route.
+Walking to Calder Plaza, 555 Monroe, and Sixth Street Park will add another mile each way to your route.
 It’s an invigorating but challenging walk in the cold.

 For an easier experience, you may want to consider driving around to different locations or making multiple visits to the festival and seeing new areas each time.